-Complaints with DHR may be filed any time within one year (three years beginning August 12, 2020) of the harassment.
+Complaints with DHR may be filed any time within three years of the harassment.
 If an individual did not file with DHR, they can sue directly in state court under the HRL, within three years of the alleged sexual harassment.
 An individual may not file with DHR if they have already filed a HRL complaint in state court.